ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-sysops-opsworks.md

 Currently you can choose from a Chef 12 or Chef 11 Stack.

+## OpsWorks Components

 Stacks - a set of resources you want to manage as a group = dev, stage, pro

 Layers - Technically it is a blueprint for a set of instances like web servers, app servers or DB servers

-Instances - EC2 Instances
+- Instances - EC2 Instances

-Apps - code someplace you want to run on instances
+- Apps - code someplace you want to run on instances

 Recipes
   setup - setup new instance before first boot